Cosmo-Tech/cosmotech-api-python-client/docs/DatasetApi.md

 Rollback the dataset after a failed refresh

-Rollback the twingraph on a dataset after a failed refresh
+Rollback the twingraph on a dataset after a failed refresh Note: This endpoint is activated only if `csm.platform.twincache.useGraphModule` property is set to true

 ### Example